 There are several types of retirement accounts, but they can be broken down into three main categories:

-Calculating the marital portion of retirement accounts can be complicated.
-It depends on the type of account or plan and when contributions went into the account.
+Calculating the marital portion of retirement accounts can be complicated, depending on the type of account or plan and when it was first started.

-When one spouse opened an IRA or started participating in a 401(k) during the marriage, the entire account balance at the time of divorce (or, in some states, when the couple separates) is marital property.
-If a spouse contributed to a retirement plan before getting married, the marital portion of the account would typically be the difference between its value at the start of the marriage and its value when the marriage ended (or on the separation date, when that's the rule).
+When one spouse opened an IRA or started participating in a 401(k) during the marriage, the entire account balance at the end of the marriage (when the couple separated, divorced, or started the divorce proceedings) is marital property.
+If a spouse contributed to a retirement plan before getting married, the marital portion of the account would typically be the difference between its value at the start and end of the marriage.

 With defined-benefit plans, you'll almost certainly need an expert (like a pension actuary) to calculate each spouse's interest in the pension.